ahmedsaheed/website/data/second-brain/sorting-algo.md

 date: "2022-06-20"
 ---

-Sorting a list of data in ascending, descending, or any order can help both humans and machine sort data efficiently and quickly, perhaps using an [[algorithm]].
+Sorting a list of data in ascending, descending, or any order can help both humans and machine sort data efficiently and quickly, perhaps using an algorithm.
 The sorting algorithms works on data structures of different data types keeping consideration of [[asymptotic]] analysis.

 ### Simple Sorting